lsaffel/dogsAJAX/README.md

-A simple function and HTML page to demonstrate AJAX calls, async and await
+A simple JavaScript function and HTML page to demonstrate AJAX calls, async and await